 Dr Sybil Stacpoole

-Sybil Stacpoole is a Consultant Neurologist, based at Peterborough Hospital and contributing to the specialist Multiple Sclerosis service at Addenbrooke's Hospital, Cambridge.
+Sybil Stacpoole is a Consultant Neurologist and Teaching Lead in Clinical Neurosciences at the University of Cambridge School of Clinical Medicine.
+She is based at Peterborough Hospital and contributes to the specialist Multiple Sclerosis service at Addenbrooke's Hospital, Cambridge.

 Sybil Stacpoole's academic interests include: